njh/ruby-mqtt/README.md

 ruby-mqtt
 =========

-Pure Ruby gem that implements the MQTT (Message Queue Telemetry Transport) protocol, a lightweight protocol for publish/subscribe messaging.
+Pure Ruby gem that implements the MQTT protocol, a lightweight protocol for publish/subscribe messaging.

 Installing